cosmicmonkeysounds/CosmicArduinoAudioCircuitUtilities/README.md

 Potentiometers are used to set the "range" of these possible modulations

-### ModMatrix.h

-A class that is composed of an array of 10-bit inputs to be used as modulation for all ExternalParts.

 ## external_parts/ExternalPart.h

 A virtual class; all real world parts modeled in some sub-class of ExternalPart, like optocouplers and digital potentiometers.
 The purpose is to take all the modulation and State data, perform some sort of transfer function to take that data and convert it to the desired parameter change in the analog circuit.